aaronshaf/bongo.js/README.md

 # Bongo.js

-Bongo.js is for storing and querying structured data on the browser.
+Bongo.js is a JavaScript library for storing and querying structured data on the browser.
 Lots of it.

 It is built on [IndexedDB](http://en.wikipedia.org/wiki/Indexed_Database_API).